 The Marriage Schedule is the document signed by the parties and the Minister after the service.
 The Marriage Schedule should be brought to the rehearsal.
 Failure to produce this document means that the wedding cannot take place.

 The Marriage Schedule must be returned to the Registrar within three days of the wedding, so that the marriage may be legally registered.
 Any relative or friend can hand it in for you.
 Copies of the Marriage Certificate can be obtained on payment of the appropriate fee.

 As the date of your wedding approaches, you will be sent a letter reminding you of some of the important details included in this booklet, inviting you to contact the minister to confirm final arrangements and set a time for the rehearsal, and advising you as to the level of fees currently applying.

-These are set from time to time by the Kirk Session and are at the moment as follows:
+The fees, set by the Kirk Session, are as follows:

 The fees should be brought to the rehearsal, in separately marked envelopes, and given to the minister.